Torah reading: Triennial cycle

-An alternative triennial cycle of Torah readings also existed at that time, a system whereby each week the portion read was approximately a third of the current.
-According to the Jewish Encyclopedia, the triennial cycle "was the practice in Palestine, whereas in Babylonia the entire Pentateuch was read in the synagogue in the course of a single year."
-As late as 1170 Benjamin of Tudela mentioned Egyptian congregations that took three years to read the Torah. and this is corroborated by the Rambam who mentions in his Mishneh Torah that a few communities in his time still read the Torah in three years.
+An alternative triennial cycle of Torah readings also existed at that time, a system whereby each week a sedra was read; that portion was approximately a third of the current parasha.
+According to the Jewish Encyclopedia, the triennial cycle "was the practice in Palestine, whereas in Babylonia the entire [Torah] was read in the synagogue in the course of a single year."
+As late as 1170, Benjamin of Tudela mentioned Egyptian congregations that took three years to read the Torah. and this is corroborated by Maimonides, who mentions in his Mishneh Torah that a few communities in his time still read the Torah in three years.

-Joseph Jacobs, in the Jewish Encyclopedia article mentioned, notes that the transition from the triennial to the annual reading of the Law and the transference of the beginning of the cycle to the month of Tishri are attributed by Sándor Büchler to the influence of Rav (175–247 CE):
+Joseph Jacobs, in the Jewish Encyclopedia article mentioned, notes that the transition from the triennial to the annual reading of the Law and the transference of the beginning of the cycle to the month of Tishri are attributed by Sándor Büchler to the influence of the amora Abba Arikha (175–247):

 This may have been due to the smallness of the sedarim under the old system, and to the fact that people were thus reminded of the chief festivals only once in three years.
 It was then arranged that Deut. xxviii. should fall before the New Year, and that the beginning of the cycle should come immediately after the Feast of Tabernacles.
 This arrangement has been retained by the Karaites and by modern congregations.

-The current practice in Orthodox synagogues follows the annual/Babylonian cycle.
-At the time of the Jewish Encyclopedia's publication (1901–06), the author noted that there were only "slight traces of the triennial cycle in the four special Sabbaths and in some of the passages read upon the festivals, which are frequently sections of the triennial cycle, and not of the annual one".
+The current practice in Orthodox synagogues follows the annual or 'Babylonian' cycle.
+At the time of the publication of the Jewish Encyclopedia (1901–06), the author noted that there were only "slight traces of the triennial cycle in the four special Sabbaths and in some of the passages read upon the festivals, which are frequently sections of the triennial cycle, and not of the annual one".

-In the 19th and 20th centuries, some Conservative (as evidenced in the Etz Hayim chumash) and most Reform, Reconstructionist and Renewal congregations have switched to a triennial cycle, where the first third of each parashah is read one year, the second third the next year and the final third in a third year.
+In the 19th and 20th centuries, some Conservative (as evidenced in the Etz Hayim Humash) and most Reform, Reconstructing, and Renewal congregations have switched to a triennial cycle, where the first third of each parashah is read one year, the second third the next year and the final third in a third year.
 This must be distinguished from the ancient practice, which was to read each seder in serial order regardless of the week of the year, completing the entire Torah in three (or three and a half) years in a linear fashion.